What God Says About Materialism

 Can you relate?

 If you can’t, I tip my hat off to you, my minimalist friend!
 But for most of us, this cycle of materialistic consumption consumes us.
 We keep striving to have the next best thing.
 We buy into the lie that “MORE” is better; it will fulfill us.
 But the truth is, all this “stuff” is temporary.
 We can’t take it with us when we die.
-Pastor Billy Creech worded it this way, “You don’t see U-hauls as part of the funeral procession.”
+A Pastor once worded it this way, “You don’t see U-hauls as part of the funeral procession.”

 Materialism is as much of a struggle today as ever before.
 We live in a culture where we are pushed to work harder so we can obtain more, always striving for the next latest and greatest thing.
 Why?
-Because we believe the lie, that satisfaction comes from things.
+Because we believe the lie that satisfaction comes from things.
 But true satisfaction comes from something so much greater than anything we could ever purchase.

 The book of Ecclesiastes is filled with what I would call “truths” that aren’t really true.
 The author’s reflections unmask the myth that the meaning of life is something we create or can find in things — the wrong places.
 And by trying to find meaning within ourselves or things, we are left even more empty, wondering why it’s never enough.